If you feel you are still at risk or think that others may be at risk:

 - don't clean the area where the incident occurred

-- DO preserve any possible evidence, such as mobile phone calls, text messages, voicemails, emails, photos
+It can also be useful to keep any possible evidence, such as mobile phone calls, text messages, voicemails, emails, photos, etc.

 These steps may be very difficult and make you uncomfortable, but it will be important for forensic evidence to be preserved in case you decide to report it to the police at any time.
 Evidence can be preserved to be reported later when and if you decide to.